Smoothness-Adaptive Contextual Bandits: Adaptivity to Smoothness

-The proof of Theorem~\ref{theorem-GSE-smoothness-accuracy} follows from Propositions \ref{proposition-GSE-lower-bound-round} and \ref{proposition-GSE-upper-bound-round} that will be advanced in \S\ref{subsec:smoothness-estimation} for analyzing the performance of the smoothness estimation subroutine in the \texttt{SACB} policy.
+The proof of Theorem~\ref{theorem-GSE-smoothness-accuracy} follows from Propositions \ref{proposition-GSE-lower-bound-round} and \ref{proposition-GSE-upper-bound-round}, which will be advanced in \S\ref{subsec:smoothness-estimation} for analyzing the performance of the smoothness estimation sub-routine in the \texttt{SACB} policy.
 Theorem~\ref{theorem-GSE-smoothness-accuracy} implies that the error of the smoothness estimate grows linearly with the covariate dimension and decays as a function of the time horizon at a rate of $\frac{\log \log T}{\log T}$.
-This characterization of the smoothness estimation is leveraged in the next theorem to establish that, when coupled with appropriate off-the-shelf non-adaptive policies, the \texttt{SACB} policy guarantees optimal regret rate up to poly-logarithmic terms, and smoothness-adaptive performance as stated in Definition \ref{def:adaptivity}.
+This characterization of the smoothness estimation is leveraged in the next theorem to establish that the \texttt{SACB}, when coupled with appropriate off-the-shelf non-adaptive policies, guarantees the optimal regret rate up to poly-logarithmic terms, and smoothness-adaptive performance as stated in Definition \ref{def:adaptivity}.